XQQGOODGIRL/csc418/grid_based_fluid/README.md

 ![Ellipsoid fluid example](data/ellipsoid_ex.jpg)

 ## TODO
+* Make it faaster and prettier!
 * Other advection algorithm
 * Level set and Signed distance
+* A fluid bunny
+* Curved solid boudary (other weird collision)
 * Marching Cube

 ## To Run